cschloegel/alti-watermark/readme.txt

 Major changes in the way the watermark is applied.
 The plugin has been rewritten on to PHP Oriented-Object Syntax.

 == Changelog ==

+= 0.3.1 =
+* Fix regular expression when auto width or auto height are set for image sizes. (thanks to Gerhard for tracking this bug).
+* If watermark.png already exists on the activation of the plugin, it will not be replaced by an empty watermark.png.

 = 0.3 =
 * **Major changes: Be carefull if you update!**